 I find this subject really fascinating - that toys can have such cultural power in all our lives.
 I also love collecting.
 Collecting is the best.
 So it joins up two of my interests in an eye-opening way, for me. — Staff Pick

-Published alongside an exhibition at Temple Contemporary, Tyler School of Art and Architecture, Temple University, USA, 10 May – 27 July 2018.
+Published on the occasion of the exhibition, Moundverse Infants at Temple Contemporary, Tyler School of Art and Architecture, Temple University, United States (10 May – 27 July 2018).